-The pertinent civil discovery provisions include the key statute governing an oral deposition in California and a number of provisions relating to written discovery.
+The pertinent civil discovery provisions include one of the sections pertaining to an oral deposition in California and a number of provisions relating to written discovery.

-Under the statute governing an oral deposition, the right to assert a privilege with regard to a communication "is waived unless a specific objection to its disclosure is timely made during the deposition."137 Unlike other provisions of the Civil
+Under the section governing waiver of an objection in an oral deposition in California, the right to assert a privilege with regard to a communication "is waived unless a specific objection to its disclosure is timely made during the deposition."
+Unlike other provisions of the Civil Discovery Act, the statute does not specify any circumstances under which a party can obtain relief from such a waiver.